-- Check Ignored issues if you want to see object that had issues but were ignored by the administrator.
+- Check Ignored issues if you want to see the object that had issues but was ignored by the administrator.

-- Check Shared if you are filtering foe objects shared between two or more devices.
+- Check the required filter in Shared Objects if you are filtering for objects shared between two or more devices.

 - Check Unassociated if you are filtering for objects that are not part of any rule or policy.